bmon/blog/content/blog/go-docker-https.md

 Here's what you need to pay attention to:

-- __You have to install ca-certificates on the final image__, even if your application isn't making TLS requests.
+- __You have to install ca-certificates on the final image__, even if your application isn't making TLS connections.
 This is because all requests your application will make to Let's Encrypt will be HTTPS requests, so you'll need the root certificates.
 - __You have to expose port 80__, even if you're not going to serve anything over HTTP.
-This is because the ACME challenge we are using is the HTTP challenge, which means Let's Encrypt needs to be able to make a HTTP connection to our application.
+This is because the ACME challenge we are using is the HTTP challenge, which means Let's Encrypt needs to be able to make a HTTP request to our application.
 - __You should use a volume for your cache dir__, so your certificates are stored, even between deployments.
 If you don't do this you will likely hit Let's Encrypt rate limits.

 ## Wrapup